rzezeski/try-try-try/2011/riak-core-the-coordinator/README.md

         SD = SD0#state{preflist=Prelist},
         {next_state, execute, SD, 0}.

-The fact that the key is a two-tuple is simply a consequence of the fact that Riak Core was extracted from Riak and some of it's key-value semantics crossed during the extraction.
+The fact that the key is a two-tuple is simply a consequence of the fact that Riak Core was extracted from Riak and some of its key-value semantics crossed during the extraction.
 In the future things like this may change.

 ### execute(timeout, SD0) -> {next_state, NextState, SD} ###